wkurzius/intro-to-game-programming-notes/git-guide.md

 ## Downloading your project

-For getting your project from GitHub to open on your machine.
+For getting your project from GitHub to your machine so you can work on it.

 1. Right click on the Desktop and open Git Bash.